AliisaK/IODS-project/README.md

-First excersize
+First exercise
 ================
 Aliisa Koivisto

-This is my part of my first excersize in course Intreduction to open data science.
+This is my part of my first exercise in course Introduction to open data science.
 Here is my [course diary](https://AliisaK.github.io/IODS-project/).